United Kingdom: Counselling Options For Mental Health Support

 Family therapists may use functional family therapy, structural family therapy, or strategic family therapy approaches.
 Common couples therapy methods include cognitive behavioral couple therapy, emotionally focused therapy, and the Gottman Method.

-Counselling & therapy for children and young people
+Counselling for children and young people

-Counselling can often be helpful for an individual of any age—including children and young people.
+Therapy can often be helpful for an individual of any age—including children and young people.
 It may help individuals of this age group explore their emotions, build coping skills, and address challenges like anxiety, depression, trauma, grief, bullying, family changes like divorce, or behavioral difficulties.
 Therapists often combine elements of different types of therapy to suit the child’s age and needs.

 Sessions may involve talking, creative activities, and/or structured exercises designed to help children express themselves or work through difficult emotions.
-Research suggests that therapy modalities like CBT can be highly effective for children and adolescents—particularly for managing anxiety and mood disorders.
+Research suggests that modalities like CBT can be highly effective for children and adolescents—particularly for managing anxiety and mood disorders.

-What to expect from your first counselling session
+What to expect from your first session

 Your first therapy session is usually an opportunity to get to know your provider and discuss what you hope to achieve through treatment.
-Many people feel nervous about starting therapy, but knowing what to expect in general may help ease some uncertainty.
-Here’s an overview of what typically happens in the first or first few therapy sessions:
+Many people feel nervous about starting treatment, but knowing what to expect in general may help ease some uncertainty.
+Here’s an overview of what typically happens in the first or first few sessions:

 • Introductions and rapport building: The therapist will usually introduce themselves, explain their approach, and create a comfortable environment for open conversation.